-Early symptoms include back pain and stiffness.
+Early symptoms of AS include back pain and stiffness.
 These problems often start in late adolescence or early adulthood.
-Over time, ankylosing spondylitis can fuse your vertebrae together, limiting movement.
-Symptoms can worsen or improve or stop altogether.
-The disease has no cure, but medicines can relieve the pain, swelling and other symptoms.
-Exercise can also help.
+Over time, AS can fuse your vertebrae together, limiting movement.
+Some people have symptoms that come and go.
+Others have severe, ongoing pain.

 NIH: National Institute of Arthritis and Musculoskeletal and Skin Disease